 The 2th stage of our trip in Sri Lanka will bring us to the city of Dambulla in the central region of the country.
 We have in there a nice schedule.
 First to visit the sacred caves of Dambulla!
 Our guest house is really close to it so we go on foot through the Golden Temple.
 Then comes the climb to the caves!
 Here again the monkeys are not far, actually they are everywhere!
 When we arrived up there, we discovered 5 caves which are home of tens of statues of Buddha all in different postures!
 The site also offers a beautiful view of the entire valley and the rocks we are going to climb the day after!

 The next day we went to Sigiriya located about fifteen kilometers from Dambulla.
-We went there in tuk tuk.
-We have 2 options here.
-The first is to climb the Lion Rock and its sacred site and the second is to climb the Pidurangula which is the massive rock next to Lion's rock and offers a magnificent panorama.
+We go there in tuk tuk.
+We have the 2 options.
+The first climb the Lion Rock and its sacred site and the second climb the Pidurangula which is the rock next to the rock of the lion and offers a truly magnificent panorama.
 We opt for the Pidurangula for several reasons!
-The 1st is the cost!
+The 1ère: the cost!
 500 rupees versus a little more than 5000rupies for Lion Rock!
-The 2nd: the crowd!
-The majority of tourists visit the Lion's Rock and it is lot of pedestrian traffic along the path during the ascent and descent!
-The climb is done easily in 3 min and at the end it's a little bit more difficult because you really have no track and you climb and jump from rock to rock!
-But when you reach the top and you really enjoy the view, it's pure happiness!
+The 2nde: the crowd!
+The majority of tourists visit the Lion Rock and it is the clogging of the path during the ascent and descent!
+And finally the 3th reason that made us visit the Pidurangula is the view!
+Unobstructed view of the valley but also on this famous lion rock!
+The climb is done quietly and at the end it's a little more difficult because there are a lot of rocks to climb but not too much difficulty!
+And when you reach the top and you land to enjoy the view, it's pure happiness!

 Going to the mountains: Kandy